tuct/string-truncate-util/README.md

 # Motivation
-Truncate an array of strings into a single string which contains as much strings as possible and still displays the number of hidden strings
+Truncate an array of strings into a single string which contains as much items as possible and still displays the number of hidden strings

 ## USE CASES